jeffrafter/emo/README.md

 ## Use it

 1. [Get the Chrome plugin](https://github.com/jeffrafter/emo/releases/latest)
-2. Install the Chrome plugin
+1. Install the Chrome plugin
-3. Login to the server
+1. Login to the server / Authorize the app
-4. Emote
+1. Emote